Friday, May 30, 2025

 19. Did I mention tax incentives?

 20. Being in the same house with your best friend can be quite joyous.
 Especially if you do not drive each other bonkers.
-If it is your spouse, in fact, that is your bestie that cohabites and that best friend does not wind up being a French poodle, or the mailman or a trash collector, even better.
+If it is your spouse, in fact, that is your bestie that cohabitates with you, and as long as that that best friend does not wind up being a French poodle, or the mailman or a trash collector, even better.
+Marriage partners can be your best friend!
+What a concept!

 21. Some religions, like that of yours truly, proclaim marriage as the highest holy sacrament that we can achieve, and it carries on for eternity.
 Whatever that means.
 Do we hang out with our celestial partner and none other into the eternities, for forever and a day?
 We have doctrine and precepts that claim that is the case.
 Meanwhile, if you are another type of Christian, you might count on being alone and non-tangible, perhaps married to God the Father, who is also without parts and passions.
 Oh, religious thoughts!
 What to think?
 Marriage is holy to most, but not as much as for some priests and nuns staying only dedicated in the flesh to the One above.
 Marriage with the Divine, as it were.
 Hard to be one flesh with an eternal mate if you do not end up having flesh.